 I believe the Christian should thank the Lord that such a powerful movie has been made which has provided us with a great opportunity to promote Christ.
-We need to get off our duffs, stop whining, pray, and get ready to present the gospel.
+We need to get off our duffs, stop whining, pray and get ready to present the gospel.
 Ask for doors to be opened.
 Ask to be used of God.
-Also, for those who are complaining about this movie, go support "real" Christian movies.
+Also, for those who are complaining about this movie, then go support "real" Christian movies.
 Support "real" Christian media, missionaries, and efforts.
 Put your money where your mouth is.

 Christians need to realize that the gospel is very powerful and even though a Roman Catholic made the movie, and whether or not it is tainted by Rome's heresies, we should be prayed-up and ready to present the true gospel to those who ask about the movie.
-The fact is that The Passion will generate a lot of conversation about Jesus!
+The fact is that The Passion will generate a lot conversation about Jesus!
 Praise God!
 Christians should be rejoicing in that.

 I hope that no Christian foolishly refuses to speak to someone about Jesus because his/her "principles" are such that he would not participate in an opportunity generated out of a movie he disagrees with.